fabmob/standard-covoiturage/standard-covoiturage_specification.md

 ##### Technical specification for searching for regular journeys

-The transport operator MUST return at most `count` matching results, or all matching results if `count` parameter is not specified.
+The carpooling operator MUST return at most `count` matching results, or all matching results if `count` parameter is not specified.
 All returned results MUST match the query parameters.